SilverHalf/mount-balrior/ura/strategy.md

 #### 100% - 70%

 The fight starts when both [Bloodstone Shards] are picked up.
-Usually a player from the melee group picks up the first one, then a player from the ranged group pick up the second one when everyone is in position to start the fight.
+Usually a player from the melee group picks up the first one, then a player from the ranged group picks up the second when everyone is in position to start the fight.

 Throughout this phase <img class='inline dispel'> [Dispel] must be used to manage [Pressure Blast] (aka Bubbles) and [Toxic Geysers].